downfa11/cursus/docs/core/storage/disk-format.md

 # Disk-format

-This document describes the on-disk storage format used by go-broker to persist messages.
+This document describes the on-disk storage format used by cursus to persist messages.
 It covers the segment file structure, message encoding scheme, write and read mechanics, and platform-specific optimizations.

 For details on the asynchronous write path and batching behavior, see [DiskHandler and Write Path](./disk-persistence.md).

 ## Purpose and Scope

-Go-broker stores messages in append-only log files organized into segments.
+cursus stores messages in append-only log files organized into segments.
 Each topic-partition pair maintains its own set of segment files, allowing for parallel I/O operations and independent management.
 This document specifies:

 - Segment file naming conventions and directory layout
 - Message encoding format (length-prefixed binary)